VictorNS69/shoppingListBot/README.md

 Bot for shopping list.

 ### How to start
-Download and run the shoppinList.py
+Download and run the shoppingList.py

 ### Notes
 You need to add your own bot token to the script.
 You can ask @BotFather (Telegram) for it.
+You need to install the requirements.

 ### Commands for the Bot
 ```